PEACE & JUSTICE

 Respect Life Ministry: To promote the dignity of life at every stage.
 To provide information and awareness on the Catholic Church’s teachings on Abortion, Euthanasia, Contraception, the Death Penalty, and Chastity.
 To provide resources on pro-life options for women who are pregnant and need help.
 Audrey Rector is the point of contact.

 Military Ministry: Outreach to POP Military families to provide support in dealing with the stress unique to military life and to provide support in dealing with separations / deployments and the rejoining post deployment and separation anxiety and stress.
 John Vinett is the point of contact.

 Virginia Catholic Conference Advocacy Network: Advocates on behalf of life, justice, education, family, and the common good through The Virginia Catholic Conference (VCC), the legislative advocacy office of the Commonwealth’s two Catholic bishops and their dioceses.
 Mitch McDonald is the point of contact.

 Father Romeo D. Jazmin Food Pantry: The mission is to reach out to parishioners and non-parishioners living in designated zip code areas, who are in need of food to carry them over during hard times.
-The pantry is open on Wednesdays from 10 am to 12 noon.
+The pantry is open on Wednesdays from 10:00 am to 11:30 am.
 Food, financial support, and gifts in kind are welcome.
 Be a Food Pantry volunteer!
 Nicholas Vacca is the point of contact.
 All Donations are welcome: click here.

 Prison Ministry: Volunteers visit the Chesapeake City jail.
 They lead prayer, conduct bible study, and encourage those imprisoned.
 Training is provided by Chesapeake Jail Ministries.
 “Whatever you did for one of these least brothers of mine, you did for me” (Matthew 25:40).
 Elaine Schleeper or Mike Corrigan is the point of contact.